fastmcp-me/github-action-trigger-mcp/README.md

 - Tool for getting detailed information about a specific GitHub Action
 - Tool for triggering GitHub workflow dispatch events
 - Tool for fetching the latest releases from a GitHub repository
+- Tool for enabling auto-merge on pull requests

 ## Features